WuLabMDA/EAGLE-Net/README.md

 ---

 ## Results
-- **Treatment Recommendations**: Interpretability analysis of EAGLE-Net VS attention-based techniques.
+- **Performance Comparison**: Interpretability analysis of EAGLE-Net VS attention-based techniques.
 The first row of the figure illustrates a pathologist annotated slide alongside the attention heatmaps produced by Gated-Attention, CLAM, and the proposed EAGLE-Net.
 The second row shows zoomed-in regions in black square

 ![attention map](./Assets/attention_map.png)

-- **Improved Outcomes**: Interpretablity and Visualization of ROIs in TCGA Subtyping using EAGLE-Net.
+- **TCGA Attention Map**: Interpretablity and Visualization of ROIs in TCGA Subtyping using EAGLE-Net.

 ![attention tcga](./Assets/attention_TCGA.png)